princedede/Q-paper/README.md

 ----------

-## Understanding the QFOUR Token metrics
+## Understand the QFOUR Token metrics
 **QFOUR** Token (BEP20 : ERC20 standard : Binance smart chain : Ethereum network) is the native token of the QuatreFinance platform with enormously foreseeable use cases deployed and verifiable at [BScscan](http://bscscan.com) : [Etherscan](http://bscscan.com).

+_fig.
+1.1_

 **Name** | **QFOUR Token**
 -------- | ---------------
 **Token Type** | **BEP-20**, **ERC-20**
-**Ticker(Symbol)** | **FOUR**
+**Ticker(Symbol)** | **QFT**
 **Decimals** | **18**
 **Max Supply** | **500_000_000** x **10** ** **Decimals**
 **Total Supply** | _vary_
-**CurrentSupply** | **Total Supply**
+**CurrentSupply** | **Total Supply** _(may vary)_

-The **QFOUR** Token : initially emmitted from [[Source Address]](http://bscscan.com) at construction time is housed and mintable by the [[Farmer Contract Address]](http://bscscan.com) only.
-Total amount of **`FOUR`** the farmer is able to mint in the contract lifeTime cannot exceed amount of **_Max Supply_**.
-Access control is enforced on _[special functions]()_ like `burn()` and available only to the Farmer controlled by this _[multisignature account]().
-It however does not include the general public methods specified in _[ERC20 Token standard]().
+The **QFOUR Token** : initially emmitted from [[Source Address]](http://bscscan.com) at construction time is housed mintable and burnable only by the [[Farm Contract Address]](http://bscscan.com).
+Total amount of **`QFT`** the farm is able to mint in the contract lifeTime cannot exceed amount of **_Max Supply_** (See fig. 1.1).
+Access control is enforced on _[special functions]()_ like `burn()` available only to the Farmer is controlled by this _[multisignature account]()_.
+Such control however does not include the general public methods specified in _[ERC20 Token standard]()_. **QFOUR Token** is built with some internal safety and checks to reduce the risk of losing funds - please refert to our _[API section]()_.

 ### Token-Burn
 We employed this mechanism to compiment the methods we have devised for creating scarcity to bring more value to **QFOUR Token**.
-As the farm owner, the farmer needs to have more control on his produce hence the answer to why and who burns token? **QFOUR Token** is designed to call for value via its use cases and a special staking algorithm which temporarily mops out token from circulation as need increases and similarly emits when unstaked.
+As the farm owner, the farmer needs to have more control on what he produces and the quantity in circulation hence the answer to why and who burns token? **QFT** is designed to call for value via its use cases and a special staking algorithm which temporarily mops out token from circulation as need increases and similarly emits when unstaked.
+Such need is tied to virtually all QuatreFinance products.

-The Quatre team will perform periodic burn on a quarterly basis which will be communicated in our various channels.
+The Quatre team will perform periodic burn on a quarterly basis or as the team deem fit which will be communicated in our various channels.

 #### How it works:
-In the Buy and Sell category for example, to keep the system healthy, a user who needs to create a seller account is required to have hold `minimumStakeAmount` in **QFOUR** Token unstakeable only via a proxy account that will be generated in the process.
+In the Buy and Sell category for example, to keep the system healthy, a user who needs to create a seller account is required to have hold `minimumStakeAmount` in **QFT** unstakeable only via a proxy account that will be generated in the process.
 When the ```stake``` is called, it switches the farmer to what we termed **_Sedentary mode_**.
 This is a state of unavailability that does reduces **totalSupply** by the staked amount.
 The balance is reflected in the **_allowances_** of farmer to the source contract - balance which is neither spendable nor withdrawable.
 Just as the mechanism renders the caller's staked balance inactive for the period as long as their proxy account is active, the only way to retrieve the staked balance is when **proxy account** is `closeOut`.
 To perform this action, user must first put the proxy in an inactive mode, then `unstake` and `closeOut` is performed in a single call.
-Thereafter, the **`stakedAmount`** is forwarded along with the accrued reward to the staker's account.
+Thereafter, the **`stakedAmount`** is forwarded along with the accrued reward to the staker's EOA.
 It in-turn increases the amount of token in circulation with the **`stakedAmount`**.
-One can always verify total **QFOUR** Token in circulation either from the source or the farmer.
+One can always verify total **QFOUR** Token in circulation from the source totalSupply.

-`NOTE`: At any given time, **`_CurrentSupply_`** will always equal **`_TotalSupply_`**.
+`NOTE`: At some point, **`_CurrentSupply_`** may differ from **`_TotalSupply_`**.
+This is not however an anomally.
+Activation of fanTip will cause the two variables to differ.

 #### Uses of **QFOUR Token**.
 **QFOUR Token** will be used for but not limited to such as:
 - Paying for fee in some, not all Quatre-finance products.
+- For voting and making decisions in the QuatreFinance ecosystem.
 - To keep the ecosystem healthy via intermediate programs such as staking.
+- For incentivizing participating in the protocol.
-- Gas that keep the proxy running.
+- Gas that keep the proxies running.